obsidian-tasks-group/obsidian-tasks/docs/Queries/Line Continuations.md

 - To be a continuation character, the `\` must be the **very last character** on the line.
 - All the `\` and all whitespace around it is compressed down to a single space.
-- Consider indenting the second and subsequent lines, so the structure of the query immediately clear.
+- Consider indenting the second and subsequent lines, so the structure of the query is immediately clear.
 - Consider aligning the `\` characters for readability.
 - If in doubt, add the `explain` instruction to inspect how your code block is interpreted.